 Female Genital Mutilation (FGM) is a harmful traditional practice involving the cutting or removal of the external female genitalia.
 It goes by many other local names, too.
-Globally, over 200 million women and girls are affected by FGM.
+The immediate and long-term negative effects of FGM are well-known by the international medical community, however the practice continues in communities across the world today.
+Globally, over 200 million women and girls have undergone FGM.

 THE FIGHT AGAINST

 FGM TAKES MANY FORMS